codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Don-t-abuse-them--I--15f2.md

-As stated earlier, when there is a "meaningfull" html element that can be used, use it.
+As stated earlier, when there is a "meaningfull" HTML element that can be used, use it.
 Don't use divs and spans everywhere.
 We will follow with 2 concrete examples.

 ### 1) List example
 (You can also see it on the left)